GottaGitlo/Shell.C/README.md

 There are already OS's out there that does it.
 But I like my idea

-Lite Portable Perfect for S.C.
-Devices
+Lite Portable Perfect for S.Craps Devices

 Roll the Dice on this Device.

 Craps might to too harsh a word, if I call it Shell.C it may sound softer on the ears.

-"Shell.C, a little shell with a load of crap."
+"Shell.C or S.Craps, a little shell with a load of crap."

+"it's written in C"

 "what's the point of the craps games?

-"you dont it, it's just there."
+"you dont need it, it's just there."